gelareh1985/buglocalization/README.md

     dbms.allow_upgrade=true

-**(4) to start server: ** Open Terminal Window in the database folder (make sure about the path you open the terminal window: for example if you choose bin folder the start command should be changed to './neo4j.bat console')
+**(4) to start server: **

+open Terminal Window in the database folder (make sure about the path you open the terminal window: for example if you choose bin folder the start command should be changed to './neo4j.bat console')

 *Start command:*